 Another thing that the adventure park is super popular for is the Mad Tea Party, and you wouldn’t want to leave without being a part of it.
 If you’re travelling with kids, a spin on this ride is a must.
 I used to be super elated about it when I was a kid, and my children seem to enjoy it just as much; I am especially proud to have passed on my delight for the ride to my little Sophie as I enjoyed her giggles.

-Tip: Try to take this ride at night as the fun double and the lights to become super dazzling.
+Tip: Try to take this ride at night as the fun doubles and the lights become super dazzling.

 7. Walt Disney’s footsteps

 I wasn’t particularly interested in this, but Nathan is a huge fan of Walt Disney, and so we got dragged into walking in the footsteps of Walt Disney.
 While it seemed abysmally interesting in the beginning, it started to grow on me.